 Dynamic culture, compelling history, to-die-for cuisine — the Iberian Peninsula really is a true example of riches for every sense and interest.
 On this adventure, you’ll soak up the Moorish history of Lisbon and Cordoba, be treated to a lively flamenco performance in Seville, explore the astounding red-clay fortress of the Alhambra, and witness Gaudí’s Barcelona with your own eyes.
 If that sounds like a lot, be prepared; we’ve only just begun.

-Your G for Good Moment: Mescladis Tapas Cooking Class and Dinner, Barcelona
+Your G for Good Moment: Mescladis Paella Cooking Class and Dinner, Barcelona

 Your Foodie Moment: Fado Night with Traditional Portuguese Meal, Lisbon

 Your Hands-On Moment: Port Wine Cellar Visit, Porto.
 Lisbon orientation walk.
 Fado performance with traditional Portuguese dinner.
 Batalha gothic monastery entrance and visit.
 Porto orientation walk.
 Port wine cellars visit and tasting.
 Granada orientation walk.
 Albaicin quarter visit.
 Alhambra guided tour.
 Seville orientation walk.
 Flamenco show performance.
 Mezquita Mosque and Jewish quarter visit in Cordoba.
 Barcelona orientation walk.
 Internal flight (Porto to Madrid).
 All transport between destinations and to/from included activities.

 Savour traditional Portuguese food in Lisbon’s oldest neighbourhood, Taste coastal Porto’s famous export in a port wine cellar, Soak in the lively atmosphere and scenery of Madrid, Discover Seville’s Moorish influence, Learn to make paella in Barcelona